 Anyone can develop osteoarthritis in their hands, but certain factors can increase your risk, such as age, previous injuries, occupation, and even weight.

-Several factors increase the risk of developing Shoulder Osteoarthritis in the glenohumeral joint, including previous shoulder trauma, advanced age, and congenital defects.
+Several factors increase risk of developing shoulder osteoarthritis in the glenohumeral joint, including previous shoulder trauma, advanced age, and gene factors.

 To diagnose shoulder osteoarthritis, physicians use investigative tools starting with a patient interview and physical exam and verification by diagnostic imaging.

-Pain and stiffness at the back of the shoulder is a major symptom of Shoulder Osteoarthritis.
-Other signs of glenohumeral arthritis include shoulder impingement and crepitus.
+Pain and stiffness at the back of the shoulder is a major symptom of shoulder osteoarthritis.
+Other signs include shoulder impingement and crepitus.

-A variety of Shoulder Osteoarthritis treatments are used to control joint pain and slow the degeneration.
-Common non-surgical shoulder arthritis treatments include activity modification, physical therapy, and medications.
+Common non-surgical treatments used to control joint pain and slow the degeneration include activity modification, physical therapy, and medications.

-No one knows the exact cause of osteoarthritis in the spine.
-Risk factors may include advanced age, damage to vertebral discs, and more.
+The precise cause of osteoarthritis in the spine is unknown, but risk factors may include advanced age, damage to vertebral discs, and more.

 advertisement